agge3/benchr/tdbax-diary.md

 first vps didnt have kvm support (nested virtualizer), so pivoted to DO instead, which has nested virtualizer. could have used metal, but pricey

+couldnt build linux kernel on macos (need x86). had a server, but without kvm enabled.
+DO wouldnt allow enough cores for compile of linux kernel. home vpn wouldnt connect to dev station because of shakey ssh to compile on dev machine. deployed multiple cloud vps until finally a build machine. built linux kernel on build machine, with perf tied to kernel (kernel needs correct perf), export kernel into repo (bad practice, but we dont have a build machine!)

 ## dep